ilin27/dsci-100-project/README.md

 # dsci-100-project_template

-Template project repository for DSCI-100
+This repository is for DSCI 100.
+List all the files you have, what they do, how they run.